45 percent of customers say they’re more likely to visit businesses that respond to their reviewsOnline Reviews Survey

-Proactively requesting customers for reviews — on Google or on any other review site — has become a go-to marketing strategy for top brands and businesses.
+Proactively requesting or asking customers for reviews — on Google or on any other review site — has become a go-to marketing strategy for top brands and businesses.

 According to research, businesses that proactively request for reviews enjoy higher ratings (average of 4.34 stars) than those that simply wait for unprompted reviews (3.89 stars).

 Asking customers for Google reviews also tends to produce reviews that have a higher percentage of 5-star ratings; these are likely to remain steady over time.
 Unprompted reviews, on the other hand, claim a larger share of 1-star ratings; over time, the overall rating tends to drop.

 Of course, not all reviews generated by your “asks” are going to be positive.
 But that’s not necessarily a bad thing.
 Negative reviews can create structured opportunities for business improvement, while positive reviews can give you better guidance on what you are doing right.

 The question is: how to get reviews on Google?